Salvatore Montagna

 Salvatore "Sal the Iron Worker" Montagna ([salvaˈtoːre monˈtaɲɲa]; 1971 – November 24, 2011) was an Italian-Canadian crime boss and acting boss of the Bonanno crime family in New York City, as well as the Sicilian faction-leader of the Bronx section.
 He had later been associated with the Rizzuto crime family of Montreal.

 Montagna was born in Montreal, Quebec, Canada in 1971.
 He was raised in Castellammare del Golfo, Sicily.
 In the mid 1980s, at the age of 15, his family immigrated to the United States and settled in the Bronx, New York.
 He later became an acting caporegime for the Bonanno crime family, and by 2004, he was the acting boss of the family in the absence of Vincent Basciano.
 Montagna was a Canadian and Italian citizen, and was deported from the United States to Canada in 2009.
 In Montreal, Montagna rivaled with the Rizzuto crime family, and after the death of boss Nicolo Rizzuto in 2010, he vied for power.
-In 2011, he had a falling out with Rizzuto mobster Raynald Desjardins, and on November 24, 2011, his body was found on the shore of Île Vaudry on the L'Assomption River, in the city of Charlemagne, Quebec.
-In December 2016, Desjardins received a 14-year prison sentence, including time served, for the murder plot.
+In 2011, he had a falling-out with Rizzuto mobster Raynald Desjardins, and on November 24, 2011, his body was found on the shore of Île Vaudry on the L'Assomption River, in the city of Charlemagne, Quebec.
+In December 2016, Desjardins received a 14-year prison sentence for the murder plot.

 Early life

 Montagna was born in Montreal, Quebec in 1971.
 He was raised in Castellammare del Golfo, Sicily.
 In the mid 1980s, at the age of 15, his family immigrated to the United States and settled in the Bronx, New York.
-It is unclear when Montagna became active in the life of crime or when he became a made man in the Bonanno crime family.
+It is unknown when Montagna became a criminal or when he became a made man in the Bonanno crime family.
 During the late 1990s, Montagna's name was overheard in wiretapped conversations between Boss Joseph "Big Joe" Massino and other reputed members of the Bonanno crime family.

 He was a dual citizen of Italy and Canada.